The-OpenROAD-Project/OpenROAD/README.md

 openroad -python [args]
 ```

 This opens a python interpreter where you can load OpenROAD's modules and use them in python.
-Currently, the python mode is limited to one module; OpenDB.
+Currently, the python mode is limited to one module: OpenDB.
 You can see examples of python scripts in  [OpenDB's python unit-tests](src/OpenDB/test/unitTestsPython/)

 #### TCL Example Scripts